crissNb/Dynamic-Island-Sketchybar/README.md

 ====
 - Make GitHub Wiki
 - More configuration options
-- Fix dynamic island to behave incorrectly when there's something is already being displayed.
 - Hide the notch on non-notched laptops
 - Less hardcoded system...